Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 The Discovery Agent is used to discover new published APIs.
 The Discovery Agent pushes both REST and SOAP API definitions to Amplify.

-The related APIs are published to Amplify either as an API service in environment or an API service in environment and optionally as Catalog item (default behavior).
+The related APIs are published to Amplify as an API service in the selected environment and then can be published to Marketplace within a product.

 ![Service Discovery](/Images/central/connect-azure-gateway/discoveryagent.png)